vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 * **ExecutePendingTransfers:** The execution of the pending transfer on the target chain, completing the cross-chain transfer and transferring the assets to the recipient.
 * **RegisterChainMaintainer:** The registration of a new chain maintainer, is responsible for maintaining and monitoring the cross-chain transfers on a specific chain, ensuring that they are secure and efficient.

-The data above shows the count of different event types occurring in cross-chain transfers on the Axelar Network for the past 30 days.
 The SubmitSignatureRequest event type is the most frequent, occurring close to 1 million times.
 The Link event type occurred 32,185 times, while SignCommands occurred 13,260 times, suggesting that a significant number of users are linking their Axelar addresses with EVM addresses and signing commands to initiate cross-chain transfers.
-The ConfirmERC20Deposit and ExecutePendingTransfers event types occurred less frequently, suggesting that ERC20 token transfers and the execution of pending transfers are less common than other types of events.
+The ConfirmERC20Deposit and ExecutePendingTransfers event types occurred less frequently.
 Finally, the RegisterChainMaintainer event type occurred only 109 times.

 [Function call diversity](https://consensys.net/research/measuring-blockchain-decentralization/) refers to the number of different functions that are being called within a software system or application.
 In the context of an arbitrary message bridge like Axelar, function call diversity is important because it can suggest insights on system robustness, maintainability, and extensibility.
 There are a range of different event types occurring in cross-chain transfers on the Axelar Network.
 Overall, the diversity of event types suggests that the platform is versatile and can accommodate a range of different use cases and applications.

-### A note on Client Diversity
+### Client Diversity

-[Client diversity](https://clientdiversity.org/) refers to the presence of multiple software implementations of a blockchain network protocol, which is important in general-purpose blockchains like Ethereum to enhance network security, reliability, and decentralization.
-However, in application-specific blockchains like Axelar, client diversity may be less important due to the network's specialization and focus, and the ability to leverage the underlying security of the Cosmos Hub which has multiple client implementations.
+[Client diversity](https://clientdiversity.org/) refers to the presence of multiple software implementations of a blockchain network protocol.
+This is important in general-purpose blockchains like Ethereum to enhance network security, reliability, and decentralization, as failures associated with the client can potentially disrupt the entire network.

+The Axelar-core clinet can be found [here](https://github.com/axelarnetwork/axelar-core).
+Due to the app-specific nature (as opposed to a general purpose blockchain like Ethereum), the Axelar team claims that a multi-client model doesn’t add much benefit, similar to other Cosmos-based chains.
+Client diversity may be less important due to the network's specialization and focus, and the ability to leverage the underlying security of the Cosmos Hub which has multiple client implementations.

 ### Developer Activity

-Weekly [commit and weekly active developer](https://app.artemis.xyz/developers/Axelar%20Network?includeForks=false) are metrics used to measure the productivity and activity of open-source repositories.
+Weekly [commit and weekly active developers](https://app.artemis.xyz/developers/Axelar%20Network?includeForks=false) are metrics used to measure the productivity and activity of open-source repositories.
 Weekly commit refers to the number of commits made by developers in a given week.
 A commit is the smallest unit of work and can vary in size, but is generally a good indicator of developer productivity.
 Meanwhile, the number of active developers in a week refers to the number of developers who have made at least one commit during that time period.
 This metric is useful in tracking the level of developer activity and engagement with the project.
 Both of these metrics are important in understanding the health and progress of open-source projects, as they provide insight into the level of developer involvement and output.

 |![Developer Activity](https://i.imgur.com/4Zw6Z1k.png)|
 |--------|